Photographs reveal the unintended beauty of machines

 For the past eight years, the British photographer has traversed the world capturing everything from wind tunnels and echoless chambers to machines that test shoes, press vinyl records and polish glasses frames.
 He has visited factories producing razor blades, loudspeakers, sex dolls and sausages, among much else.

-The resulting book, "Unintended Beauty," brings together almost 100 of the images, uncovering the simple aesthetic appeal concealed in apparent complexity.
+The resulting book, "Unintended Beauty," brings together almost 100 of the images, uncovering the simple aesthetic appeal hidden in apparent complexity.
 But Wiper hopes his viewers look deeper.

 "The satisfying thing, for me, is that the pictures show something genuinely interesting, or something that people don't get to see every day but has a meaningful effect on the world we live in," he said in a phone interview from his home in Copenhagen.